-A bill-and-hold arrangement arises when a customer is billed for a product but the vendor does not deliver the product to the customer until a later date.
+A bill-and-hold arrangement arises when a customer is billed for a product, but the vendor does not deliver the product to the customer until a later date.
 If certain criteria are met, the vendor can recognize revenue before delivering the product, and the customer can recognize an asset before taking physical possession of the product.
 The purpose of these criteria is to determine whether the customer has control of the goods even though physical delivery to the customer may not have occurred.
-Control must pass to the customer for the agreement to qualify as a bill-and-hold arrangements.
+Control must pass to the customer for the agreement to qualify as a bill-and-hold arrangement.

-To recognize revenue in a bill-and-hold arrangement under Accounting Standards Codification (ASC) 606, the seller should assess whether the customer has control of the goods in the arrangement.
+To recognize revenue in a bill-and-hold arrangement under ASC 606, the seller should assess whether the customer has control of the goods in the arrangement.
 ASC 606 offers five indicators of control which should be assessed first.
 You can read more about them in this RevenueHub article: Determining the Transfer of Control.
 For bill-and-hold arrangements, four additional criteria must be met for a customer to obtain control of a product in a bill-and-hold arrangement (ASC 606-10-55-83):

-- The reason is substantive for the bill-and-hold arrangement.
+- The reason for the bill-and-hold arrangement is substantive.
 A substantive reason may be that the customer lacks storage capacity or its production schedule does not require the goods until a later time.
 Although a customer’s explicit request exists in many bill-and-hold arrangements, it is not required; for example, based on customary practice, a customer may purchase goods from the vendor months before it can store and use them, so the vendor stores the sold products for the customer without a formal agreement.

 - The product is ready for delivery to the customer.
-This means that the goods must be completed, packaged, and ready to ship.
+The goods must be completed, packaged, and ready to ship.